-Sure, we all know that sugar consumption and dysregulated blood sugar can wreak havoc on the body and brain.
+We all know that sugar consumption and dysregulated blood sugar can wreak havoc on the body and brain.
 Yet there are other serious physiological consequences from high sugar intake, some of which are hard to detect until it’s too late.
-Let’s take a moment to understand glycation and how sugar leads to both AGEs and the aging process.
+Let’s take a moment to understand glycation and how sugar affects both advanced glycation end products (AGEs) and the aging process.

 What’s glycation?